 Website development / design and SEO are related but distinctly different aspects of a website’s life-cycle.
 Most designers place most of their emphasis on the form of the site.
 Their intent is producing an aesthetically pleasing website that encapsulates the client’s business, brand and services – and which will gain a visitors interest long enough to clinch a deal.
 Very few designers implement SEO as an integral part of the web development project, it’s usually not a part of their brief.

 Effective SEO implementation requires significant additional effort and expenditure.
 That incremental cost factor explains why many site owners choose not implement search engine optimisation at the outset, but invariably find it is required later on, as website traffic falls well short of preconceived goals.

-Before a business can increase its web-based sales or effectively sell its services, the prerequisite is that potential new clients can locate your website in a search online.
+Business seo packages can increase web-based sales and effectively promote services – the outcome is that potential new clients can locate your website in a search online.
 The very first contact between service provider and service seeker is often via a major search engine (Google, Bing or Yahoo) or a local business directory listing.

 Those in needs of products or services prospective search using a specific / relevant keyword search phrase.
 The web sites that appear in the first 1-2 pages of SERPs (search engine results pages) have the best chance of making a connection to the searcher.
 For any search where your web site does not appear in the Top 30 (first three pages) results, you are unlikely to get that searcher onto your site.
 Its an unfortunate fact that a mere 10% of searchers will go to or past the 3rd page of search engine results.